 After the highly anticipated Diamond Casino DLC was released, it too was followed up with its own Heist.
 It isn't easy cracking the vault, with a complex set-up process and three optional approaches - named The Big Con, Silent & Sneaky and Aggressive, respectively.

 The Cayo Perico Heist is the first heist that can be completed start to finish solo, including the scope out / intel and set-up (prep) missions which change the way the finale plays out.
 This is the most ambitious and involved heist in the game, with an appropriately huge payout.
+Occasionally a weekly bonus event signals the appearance of a jeweled panther statue, which if you loot during the heist your final payout will get a nice bonus.

 A real game changing moment occurred in GTA Online when Further Adventures in Finance & Felony introduced a new era in the game's history - the era of businesses and really long DLC names.
 This update gave us our first criminal enterprise that was actually an enterprise, and had us selling crates of contraband goods from a warehouse.
 Several other updates would directly build upon this concept, including Import/Export (which was contentious due to the profits), Gunrunning and Smuggler's Run.